open-telemetry/oteps/text/0066-separate-context-propagation.md

 ## Correlations API

-In addition to trace propagation, OpenTelemetry provides a simple mechanism for propagating arbitrary transaction-level data, called Correlations.
-Correlations implements an extremely basic form of cross-cutting concern - a transaction-level key-value store.
-Values placed in the

-Event correlation is a mechanism for indexing events in one service with attributes provided by a prior service in the same transaction.
+In addition to trace propagation, OpenTelemetry provides a simple mechanism for propagating metric labels, called the Correlations API.
+Correlations are intended for indexing events in one service with attributes provided by a prior service in the same transaction.
 This helps to establish a causal relationship between these events.
 For example, determining that a particular browser version is associated with a failure in an image processing service.

+Correlations are implemented as an extremely basic cross-cutting concern - a transaction-level dictionary.
+All key-value pairs are stored in the context object, and then injected by the Correlation propagator to be sent to the next process.

-Correlations is based on the [W3C Correlation-Context specification](https://w3c.github.io/correlation-context/), and implements the protocol as it is defined in that working group.
+The Correlations API is based on the [W3C Correlation-Context specification](https://w3c.github.io/correlation-context/), and implements the protocol as it is defined in that working group.

 While Correlations can be used to prototype other cross-cutting concerns, this